Phyo991/Handwritten-Digit-Classification-with-PyTorch/README.md

-# Handwritten-Digit-Classification-with-PyTorch
+# Handwritten Digit Classification with PyTorch

 Welcome to my project on handwritten digit classification using PyTorch!
 This repository contains my implementation of a Softmax classifier designed to accurately recognize and classify digits from the iconic MNIST dataset.
 The goal of this project is to demonstrate the application of PyTorch in building a simple yet powerful neural network for image classification.

-Project Overview
+## Project Overview

 The project follows a straightforward machine learning workflow, starting from data preparation to model training and evaluation.
 Here's what you can expect to find in this repository:

-Data preparation scripts for loading and transforming the MNIST dataset.
+- Data preparation scripts for loading and transforming the MNIST dataset.
-A PyTorch implementation of a Softmax classifier.
+- A PyTorch implementation of a Softmax classifier.
-Training and evaluation scripts, including loss and accuracy monitoring.
+- Training and evaluation scripts, including loss and accuracy monitoring.
-A detailed Jupyter notebook that walks through the entire process.
+- A detailed Jupyter notebook that walks through the entire process.
-Visualizations of model parameters and predictions to interpret the model's performance.
+- Visualizations of model parameters and predictions to interpret the model's performance.

-Getting Started
+## Getting Started

-Prerequisites
+### Prerequisites

 Ensure you have the following installed to get started with the project:

-Python 3.8 or newer
+- Python 3.8 or newer
-PyTorch 1.8 or newer
+- PyTorch 1.8 or newer
-torchvision
+- torchvision
-matplotlib for plotting
+- matplotlib for plotting
-numpy for numerical computations
+- numpy for numerical computations
-You can install the necessary libraries using pip:

-bash
-Copy code
-pip install torch torchvision matplotlib numpy
 Running the Project
 Clone this repository to your local machine.
 Navigate to the project directory.